dentarg/auth0-blog/_posts/2017-05-25-creating-your-first-cakephp-app.markdown

 ---
 layout: post
 title: "Creating your first CakePHP app and adding authentication"
-description: Learn how to build your first CakePHP application and add authentication to it.
+description: Learn how to build and secure your first CakePHP app.
 date: 2017-05-26 5:00
 category: Technical Guide, PHP, CakePHP
 author: